Last Updated on December 26, 2022 by admin

 42. Try a Malasada

 Head to Leonard’s Bakery and try a malasada.
 Malasadas are Portuguese donuts and are extremely popular in Hawaii.
 The malasadas can be coated with different flavors, and the malasada puffs can be filled with different flavors.
 Examples include macadamia nut, haupia, and guava.
 The line can be really long, so I recommend that you visit early on a weekday morning.
 I got there around 7am on a weekday and there was almost no line.
 The malasadas are made to order, so there is a bit of a wait after you order.
 But when you do get your order, they will be fresh and hot!
 We loved the original malasada and the guava malasada puff.
-You can read our full post about Leonard’s Bakery here.
+You can read all about our trip to Leonard’s Bakery.

 43. Go Whale Watching